Codecademy/docs/content/pytorch/concepts/tensors/terms/empty/empty.md

 ---
 Title: '.empty()'
-Description: 'Creates a new tensor of a specified shape, with uninitialized data.'
+Description: 'Creates a new tensor of a specified shape with uninitialized data.'
 Subjects:
   - 'AI'
   - 'Data Science'